codeenigma/ce-dev/docs/Commands.md

 ## `ce-dev build`

-Commit the existing containers as new docker images, and create a new docker-compose file referencing them.
+Commit the existing containers as new docker images, and create a new docker compose file referencing them.

 ```
 USAGE
   $ ce-dev build

 OPTIONS
-  -d, --destination=destination  [default: ce-dev.compose.prebuilt.yml] Path to the output docker-compose file, relative
+  -d, --destination=destination  [default: ce-dev.compose.prebuilt.yml] Path to the output docker compose file, relative
                                  to the project ce-dev folder.

   -h, --help                     show CLI help

   -r, --registry=registry        Docker registry to use.
 This overrides the one defined in the source compose template.

-  -t, --template=template        [default: ce-dev.compose.yml] Path to a docker-compose template file, relative to the
+  -t, --template=template        [default: ce-dev.compose.yml] Path to a docker compose template file, relative to the
                                  project ce-dev folder.
 WARNING: this must match the original one the project was
                                  constructed with.